 Bromsgrove International School was founded in 2002 under the name of Windsor International School and owned by Windsor Education Co.
 Ltd. The first phase of construction was at Soi 164 Ramkhamheang Road, Minburi, in Eastern Bangkok.
-A new building was opened in September 2004 to meet the demand from Early Years and Primary students wishing to enroll at the school.
+A new building was opened in September 2004 to meet the demand from Early Years and Primary students wishing to enrol at the school.

 With the sustained growth in our boarding numbers our second boarding house, Tudor House, opened in February 2011 and was our first girls-only boarding house, meaning that Windsor House became a dedicated house for boys.
-Towards the end of the year BIST became a fully accredited member of the Council of International Schools, giving the school an external benchmark of quality assurance.
+Towards the end of the year BIST became a fully accredited member of the Council of International Schools (CIS), giving the school an external benchmark of quality assurance.
 During the CIS accreditation visit the visiting team commented that the school had many outstanding features, including world-class boarding facilities.